|

 damp conditions in caves and along sea coasts.
 Taranakite forms as

-very small white, pale yellow, or gray crystals, which are typically found in
+very small white, pale yellow or gray crystals, which are typically found in

-and could be considered a collector's oddity.
+and considered to be a gem collector's oddity.

 Taranakite crystallizes in the hexagonal system